ninegua/ic-utils/README.md

 Please feel free to include the unpacked `bin` sub-directory in your `PATH` environment, but this is not required.

 One of the command in the unpacked `bin` sub-directory is `ic-init-project`.
-As an example, you can setup a `Makefile` in the current directory like this:
+As an example, you can setup a `Makefile` in a new or existing directory like this:

 ```
 ic-init-project .